 - Put Together a Real Strategy – Student loan strategy isn’t one size fits all.
 For many people, paying off the highest interest rate loans first makes the most sense.
 Others may choose to attack their private loans first and try to qualify for federal programs like Public Service Loan Forgiveness.
 If you have a cosigner, paying off the cosigned loans should get extra priority.
 The key is to make a plan.
-If you haphazardly pay extra money on random loans, you limit the effectiveness of your extra payments.
+If you haphazardly pay extra money on random loans, you limit the effectiveness of your additional payments.

-- Don’t Sleep On Extra Sources of Income – If you are getting a real paycheck it might seem like a side-hustle is completely unnecessary.
+- Don’t Sleep On Extra Sources of Income – If you are getting a real paycheck, it might seem like a side-hustle is entirely unnecessary.
 However, if you can make a few extra bucks in addition to your regular job, you can make student debt disappear quickly.
-Better yet, make your second job something you really enjoy.
-With some sweat and some luck you might end up creating your dream job.
+Better yet, make your second job something you enjoy.
+With some sweat and some luck, you might end up creating your dream job.

 Many employers now assist employees with their student loan payments.

 In some cases, these programs fly under the radar.
 They get created to attract employees, but not everyone within the company is aware of the program.
 A similar knowledge gap can likewise exist inside government agencies.

 When you start a new job, be sure to ask around about any potential student loan programs.
 These programs take many different shapes, but they can be incredibly valuable.